Frequently Asked QuestionsCreate your free easilog account

 Where can I get guidance on legal issues?

 Guidance on what to record in your logbook is available both here and from the UK General Medical Council.
-The Office of the Information Commissioner provides useful guidance on what constitutes “personal data” and “sensitive personal data”. easilog is not designed to hold personal data relating to any identifiable individual.
+The Office of the Information Commissioner provides useful guidance on what constitutes "personal data" and "sensitive personal data". easilog is not designed to hold personal data relating to any third party identifiable individual (eg: your patients or your colleagues).
 Users in other jurisdictions should consult their local guidance and laws.